trulia/choroplethr/README.md

 ## Free Course

-[Learn to Map Census Data in R](http://www.arilamstein.com/free-course) is a free course I created to introduce people to choroplethr.
+My free course [Learn to Map Census Data in R](http://www.arilamstein.com/free-course) can teach you how to use this package.
 Enjoy!

 ## Documentation